UNITY'S SAFE ENTRY PROGRAM

 ALL ABOUT ALICE

 Student safety is a top priority at Unity School District.
-Recently, the District adopted ALICE procedures which are implemented in the event of an armed intruder.
+The District follows ALICE procedures which are implemented in the event of an armed intruder.
 ALICE procedures have been adopted and promoted by government agencies, law enforcement organizations, and associations such as the U.S. Department of Homeland Security, The International Association of Chiefs of Police, and the N.Y.P.D.
 As of June, 2013, the U.S. Department of Education stated in their Readiness and Emergency Management for Schools, recommendations that schools need to plan beyond lockdown, and provide guidance for all options such as evacuation, barricade and counter, run, fight, and hide.
 Unity implemented the ALICE training in the summer of 2015 for all District staff.
 Additionally, District students have received training in a developmentally appropriate way.

 ALICE is not designed to be sequential but rather to be utilized dynamically in each unique situation.